-- 1. On the computer where the Operations Center is installed, go to the following directory, where installation\dir represents the directory in which the Operations Center is installed: - installation dir/ui/Liberty/usr/servers/guiServer - 2.
+- 1. On the computer where the Operations Center is installed, go to the following directory, where installation\dir represents the directory in which the Operations Center is installed: - installation\dir/ui/Liberty/usr/servers/guiServer - 2.
 In the directory, create a file that is named loginText.html that contains the text that you want to add to the login screen.
-Any special, non-ASCII text must be UTF-8 encoded.
+Any special, non-ASCII text must be UTF-8 encoded. - 3.
+Review the added text on the login screen of the Operations Center.